turanuk/turanuk/README.md

 ### Hello! 👋

-I'm Jim and I work on various projects at GitHub, as well as on the Microsoft App Center product.
+I'm Jim and I work on various projects at GitHub.

-💬 Areas I am really passionate about are on-call/operations, helping people, and shipping great software.
+💬 Areas I am really passionate about are on-call/operations, supporting and growing people, and shipping great software.

 ⚡ Fun fact: turanuk (TER-ah-nuck) is a word I made up because "Jim Wang" was frequently taken.
 <!--